zh-tan/Review-Yelp-er/README.md

 4. Trained on Food (Review star 5)

 __Autoregressive Property__ \
+To demonstrate the autoregressive property of GPT-2, we have created Sankey Diagrams where it shows the prediction of the next token for GPT-2.
+This is important as it helps us understand how the model is predicting for 1 star vs 5 star reviews.

 Review Star 1 \
 ![](images/review_star_1.gif) \
 Review Star 5 \